wp-plugins/wp-ultimate-post-grid/readme.txt

 5. Everything is fully responsive

 == Changelog ==

+= 1.7 =
+* Feature: Manually define links for grid items
+* Feature: Limit terms shown in filter
+* Feature: Limit the total number of posts in the grid
+* Improvement: Better support for RTL languages
+* Improvement: Empty button text hides the All button for the Isotope Filter
+* Improvement: Nicer permalinks in grid
+* Improvement: Isotope 2.2.2
+* Fix: Problem with non-latin characters

 = 1.6 =
 * Feature: Change the animation speed in the settings